ilsundal/ncollections/README.md

 ### IndexSet

-The HashSet is a Set that indexes the added elements based on their properties, much like an in-memory database.
+The HashSet is a Set that indexes the added elements based on their property values, much like an in-memory database.
 It is useful if you have a lot of objects in memory (normally of the same class or with the same property names) and need to retrieve them fast based on their property values.
+While adding many indexes will improve retrieval speed, they may consume too much memory, so a suitable balance must be found.

 The IndexSet also implements the following methods: